Qz07/powerOutage-Analysis/README.md

 <iframe src="assets/hist-duration.html" width=800 height=600 frameBorder=0></iframe>

 It is a right skewed graph, so that means majority power outage is within 20,000 mins.
-The tail of the histogram drag till 100k,this resembles the presense of outliers.
+The tail of the histogram drag till 100k, this resembles the presense of outliers.
 Thus, when considering a valid aggration method, using the **median** will be more accurate in measuring the central tendency of the outage duration.
+The choice of median can be traced back to our orginal quesiton of how the relationship of outage duration with GSP in general, when only taking the median, we can cut off on the influence of outlier's impact on the dataset.

 ## Bivariate Analysis

 Tracking back to the question, we wanted to observe which factor weighted the most in a sever power outage.
 First, it is important to see the trend of outage duration over the past years.
+We groupby the year and

 <iframe src="assets/duration-year.html" width=800 height=600 frameBorder=0></iframe>